THE · THUMB · LOOP MMXXVI

 Everything else is set.
 These are the calls left to make — the leading option is marked in brass.

-I · Lakeshore Run (no ship)II · Edson Run
+I · Lakeshore Run (three Eagles + late Beachy's)II · Edson Run

 Lodging ✓ locked